johngodley/redirection/readme.txt

 - Rank Math
 - WordPress old slug redirects

+= Search Regex compatible =

+Redirection is compatible with [Search Regex](https://searchregex.com), allowing you to bulk update your redirects.

 = Wait, it's free? =

 Yes, it's really free.
 There's no premium version and no need to pay money to get access to features.
 This is a dedicated redirect management plugin.